ajithrnayak/ajith_blog/content/posts/2014-08-22---Xcode-users-can-free-up-space-on-your-mac/index.md

 > **~/Library/Caches/com.apple.dt.Xcode**

 Caches are usually safe to delete because they will be recreated as necessary.
-This isn't a directory, it's an Xcode Project file.
+This is a directory for the caches to Xcode.
 Delete away!

+> **~/Library/Caches/org.carthage.CarthageKit**

+If you've used [Carthage](https://github.com/Carthage/Carthage) to handle dependency, consider checking the storage space it's cache takes up.

 #### MobileSync Backup